 6.16 Goodness-of-fit

 Since a binary outcome can only take on two possible values, numerically represented as 1 for the condition of interest and 0 otherwise, how close individual predicted values are to observed values is not a great indication of goodness-of-fit.
-The logistic regression curve does not actually go through the 1s and 0s (see Figure 6.2).
+The logistic regression curve does not actually go through most of the 1s and 0s (see Figure 6.2).
 However, within a group of individuals, we can expect a good-fitting model to produce predicted probabilities that are similar to the observed proportion of \(Y = 1\) values within that group.

 6.16.1 Hosmer-Lemeshow test

-The Hosmer-Lemeshow test (Hosmer and Lemeshow 2000) (HL test) quantifies this expectation by splitting the data into 10 groups based on their predicted probabilities and then, within groups, comparing the observed and expected proportions.
+The Hosmer-Lemeshow test (Hosmer and Lemeshow 2000) (HL test) quantifies this expectation by splitting the data into ten groups based on their predicted probabilities and then, within groups, comparing the observed and expected proportions.
 The first group is the 10% of observations with the lowest predicted probabilities, the second is the 10% with the next lowest, and so on.
 If the model fits well, we expect the observed proportions of \(Y = 1\) in these groups to be similar to their within-group average predicted probabilities.

 The HL test compares the observed to expected within each group and sums over groups to obtain a statistic that has a chi-square distribution.
 If the overall deviation is large, then the statistic will be large and the p-value will be small, resulting in rejection of the null hypothesis that the data arise from the specified model.
 In other words, a large p-value indicates a good fit and a small p-value indicates a poor fit.

 You can carry out the HL test in R using ResourceSelection::hoslem.test() (Lele, Keim, and Solymos 2023).
 The function requires you to input the outcome values (as 0s and 1s) and fitted probabilities.
 Extract the outcome and fitted values from a model fit using fit$y and fit$fitted.values.
-Using fit$y is safer than extracting the outcome from the dataset (e.g., nsduh$mj_lifetime) – if there are missing values the outcome extracted from the dataset will have a different length than the fitted values.
+Using fit$y is safer than extracting the outcome from the dataset (e.g., nsduh$mj_lifetime) – if there are missing values, the outcome extracted from the dataset will have a different length than the fitted values.

 Example 6.3 (continued): Assess goodness-of-fit for the model with an interaction.